Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Weyl-invariant cosmology and the many-worlds perspective

-There are some flaws in the above line of reasoning.
-For example, since here we follow the active approach to Weyl rescalings (the only possible approach that leads to Weyl symmetry having phenomenological consequences \cite{quiros_prd_2025}), the GR metric $g^\text{gr}_{\mu\nu}(\tau)$ and any of its conformal metrics $g^{(k)}_{\mu\nu}(\tau)$ have independent physical meaning.
+This means that there is no measurable effect that the gauge choice could have.
+However, there are some flaws in this line of reasoning.
+For example, since here we follow the active approach to Weyl transformations (the only possible approach that leads to Weyl symmetry having phenomenological consequences \cite{quiros_prd_2025}), the GR metric $g^\text{gr}_{\mu\nu}(\tau)$ and any of its conformal metrics $g^{(k)}_{\mu\nu}(\tau)$ have independent physical meaning.
 In particular, the curvature tensors and any of their contractions are made up of the derivatives of these metric tensors.
 In the present cosmological example, the curvature scalar in the $k$-gauges reads: $R_k=6(\dot H_k+2H^2_k)$, while in the GR gauge: $R_\text{gr}=6(\dot H_\text{gr}+2H^2_\text{gr})$, where the Hubble parameter is defined as $H_k=\dot a_k/a_k$, $H_\text{gr}=\dot a_\text{gr}/a_\text{gr}$, etc. Here, the dot accounts for the derivative with respect to cosmic time $t$, so $dt=ad\tau$.
-Under Weyl rescalings, the Hubble parameter transforms like $H\rightarrow H_\text{gr}=\Omega^{-1}(H+\dot\phi/\phi)$.
+Under WTs, the Hubble parameter transforms as $H\rightarrow H_\text{gr}=\Omega^{-1}(H+\dot\phi/\phi)$.
 The transformation of $\dot H$ is even more complex.
 So is the transformation of the curvature scalar.
 Hence, the arguments of \cite{faraoni_prd_2007} do not apply when the derivatives of the scale factor are implied.

+Additionally, many measurements in cosmology rest on the emission and detection of photons.
+These follow null-geodesics of Riemann geometry, which are themselves form-invariant under WTs.
+Any measuring clock or stick, which is made of a combination of emitted and/or absorbed photons, is not transformed by the Weyl transformations and so is the related measuring unit.
+Hence, the above argument \cite{faraoni_prd_2007} is not universal and can be circumvented.